msoeken/cirkit/README.md

 The RevKit base system contains basic data structures and several functions for reversible circuit design.
 Further, many algorithms for optimization, simulation, and synthesis are implemented.
 More advanced functionality can be added via addons.
-Please take a look into the addons directory for further information.
+Please take a look into the [wiki](https://github.com/msoeken/revkit/wiki) and the addons directory for further information.

 ## About